LAS Art Foundation

 Opening Hours

-The events are part of Berlin Science Week on 6 November, 7 November and 8 November 2025.
+The events were part of Berlin Science Week on 6 November, 7 November and 8 November 2025.
+An NFT sale on 15 December follows.

 Please check the events below for details.